lukaszcz/coqhammer/README.md

-  Controls whether to use the "eager simple elimination restriction", i.e., eagerly invert all hypotheses which have a non-recursive inductive type with at most two constructors.
-Default: `einv: on`.
+  Controls whether to use the "eager simple elimination restriction", i.e., eagerly invert all hypotheses which have a non-recursive inductive type with arguments (parameters or indices).
+Default:
+  `einv: on`.

 * `ered: <bopt>`